DiddiLeija/DiddiLeija.github.io/index.md

 - [My programming story](http://diddileija.github.io/my_story).
 There, you can read my story since I started to write programs.
 - [My programming profile](http://diddileija.github.io/profile).
 Read a short document about the things I use.
 - [My Python packages](http://diddileija.github.io/py_packages).
 Read about some of my uploaded Python packages.

-- Some of my projects (that deserve a special site):
+Also, I'm adding some of my projects (that deserve a specific place):
-  - [`dirty-experiments`](http://diddileija.github.io/dirty_experiments) - Miscellaneous experiments of programming
+- [`dirty-experiments`](http://diddileija.github.io/dirty_experiments): Miscellaneous experiments of programming

 (If you want a “more general” profile, go to my [GitHub profile](http://github.com/DiddiLeija)).